1

 Peg’s Gallery and Home Baldwin-Buss House

-Peg’s Foundation hired Welty Building Construction for Construction Management at Risk (CMaR) services relating to the Historic Preservation of the Baldwin-Buss House, the construction of Peg’s Gallery and Home headquarters and offices, and the development of associated site amenities on their .9 acres located at the corner of Park Lane and First Street in the City of Hudson.
+Peg’s Foundation hired Welty Building Construction for Construction Management at Risk (CMaR) services relating to the Historic Preservation of the Baldwin-Buss House.
+Involving the construction of Peg’s Gallery and Home headquarters and offices, and the development of associated site amenities on their .9 acres located at the corner of Park Lane and First Street in the City of Hudson.

 The project site contains the Baldwin-Buss House, a two-story frame brick building, the Merino building and associated surface parking lots.
-The project scope includes demolition of previous additions to the Baldwin Buss House, demolition of the other two existing buildings, and the demolition of existing surface parking.
-Scope also includes the historic preservation / renovation of the Baldwin Buss House, one of the oldest (1825) and most architecturally significant homes in the Western Reserve region of Ohio, the construction of a new 9,400 sf two story art gallery and office for Peg’s Foundation, and the construction of associated exterior public and private gardens spaces —all while relating to the strong architectural heritage of the city of Hudson.
+The project scope included demolition of previous additions to the Baldwin Buss House, demolition of the other two existing buildings, and the demolition of existing surface parking.
+Scope also included the historic preservation / renovation of the Baldwin Buss House, one of the oldest (1825) and most architecturally significant homes in the Western Reserve region of Ohio, the construction of a new 9,400 sf two story art gallery and office for Peg’s Foundation, and the construction of associated exterior public and private gardens spaces —all while relating to the strong architectural heritage of the city of Hudson.

 The Baldwin-Buss House Foundation seeks to return the historic house to its former glory while opening it up to the community as an asset for arts, education, history, and gatherings.